UlyssesWu/Agency/README.md

 ```

 ### Handler
 `Handler` implements the communication way between processes.

-Currently Agency has implemented `IpcHandler` which uses .NET Remoting IPC.
+Currently Agency has implemented `IpcHandler`(faster but only for local CLR & Windows) and `TcpHandler` (slower but mono compatible) which uses .NET Remoting IPC.
 You can implement your handler as well.

 ### Events
 [Example](https://github.com/UlyssesWu/Agency/blob/master/Agency.Test.Client/Program.cs)